Serving Maple Ridge and Surrounding Areas

-Dental bridges are used to fill up a gap created by a missing tooth or teeth.
+Dental bridge is a dental prosthetic used to fill up a gap created by a missing tooth or teeth.
 Also known as a fixed dental prosthesis or fixed bridge, it replaces a missing tooth (or teeth), extending across the area lacking teeth.
 A bridge is typically held in place by your own teeth or artificial teeth (known as abutment teeth) on either side of the missing teeth area.
 This arrangement makes a bridge fixed and permanent.

 Dental bridges, like any dental implants, restores your smile, fixing the gap between your teeth.
 Importantly, it doesn’t get to distort the shape of your face in the process.
-With your teeth restored using dental bridges, a patient is able to chew and speak properly and without discomfort; and these teeth are held in place – prevented from drifting off position.
+With your teeth restored, a patient is able to chew and speak properly and without discomfort; and these teeth are held in place – prevented from drifting off position.

 When it comes to dental bridges there are quite a few different types from which you can choose depending on the condition of your gum and teeth and the location of your missing tooth (or teeth).

-- Traditional Dental Bridges: Traditional dental bridges are typically used in situations where healthy natural teeth is available on either side of the missing tooth.
+- Traditional: Traditional are typically used in situations where healthy natural teeth is available on either side of the missing tooth.
 Before the bridge is fixed, the teeth on both sides (abutment teeth) will be prepared by way of filing.

-- Maryland Dental Bridges: Also known as resin-bonded bridges, these dental bridges are used when the missing teeth can be found at the front of the mouth.
+- Maryland: Also known as resin-bonded, these are used when the missing teeth can be found at the front of the mouth.
 Here artificial teeth is fused to the back of your mouth using a porcelain or metal framework that bonds your existing teeth with a metal or porcelain wing.

-- Cantilever Dental Bridges: Much like a traditional bridge, cantilever dental bridges are used when there is only one adjacent teeth to the missing tooth (teeth) – on one side – with the other side completely empty.
+- Cantilever: Much like a traditional, cantilever are used when there is only one adjacent teeth to the missing tooth (teeth) – on one side – with the other side completely empty.
 This procedure anchors the crown over that one available natural teeth.

-- Implant Dental Bridges: In a procedure that is quite similar to Maryland dental bridges, an implant bridge is used when there are no healthy teeth to support a bridge.
+- Implant: In a procedure that is quite similar to Maryland, an implant is used when there are no healthy teeth to support a bridge.
 In this case, the individual will first receive dental implants which will anchor the incoming bridge.

-The dentist removes this temporary dental bridges on your next visit, replacing it with the custom-made dental bridges.
-The dental bridges will be placed, tested for fitness, and adjusted as necessary.
+The dentist removes this temporary teeth bridges on your next visit, replacing it with custom-made.
+These will be placed, tested for fitness, and adjusted as necessary.
 Your dentist will have to determine how best to place this teeth (and if cement will be needed) to ensure they do not come under undue pressure.

-Dental bridges are not the most expensive solution to your missing teeth problems, but they might still be considered costly by some.
-A dental bridge restores your ability to eat and speak properly.
-A typical dental bridge can last anywhere from 5 to 15 years, depending on how well cared for it is.
-You want to brush and floss your dental bridges daily, as you would your natural teeth to prevent gum diseases or decay.
+Bridge for teeth are not the most expensive solution to your missing teeth problems, but they might still be considered costly by some.
+These restores your ability to eat and speak properly.
+A typical bridge can last anywhere from 5 to 15 years, depending on how well cared for it is.
+You want to brush and floss your bridges daily, as you would your natural teeth to prevent gum diseases or decay.
 Be sure to speak with your dentist on the best care procedure for your new teeth.